Peakboard/peakboard-templates.github.io/_templates/Overview-Single-Production-Line/en.md

 ---
 layout: article
-title: Overview of a Single Production Line
+title: overview of a single production line
 description:
   - In this template, a single production line is visualized with classical metrics, such as target/actual comparison and overall equipment effectiveness.
 This allows a quick and clear overview of the current status of the order as well as the development of the OEE.
 lang: en